isale-code/M-ANEOS/README.md

 S. T. Stewart

-## Installation
+## Installation and usage

+M-ANEOS is provided with a very bare-bones makefile, which should be modified for your fortran compiler.

 To compile run `make` in the `src` directory.
-This creates library `libaneos.a` and executable `aneos`.
+This creates library `libaneos.a` and executable `m-aneos`.

-The latter expects to find a valid ANEOS input file, with the name `ANEOS.INPUT`, in the same directory as the program.
+To run without generating a output table, invoke `m-aneos --no_table` in a directory containing a correctly formatted ANEOS input file with the name `ANEOS.INPUT`.
+This will produce the standard ANEOS output file `ANEOS.OUTPUT`.

+Simple usage instructions are printed with `m-aneos --help`.

 Available input files can be found in the `input` directory.

 ## Input files

-quartz.input - Melosh HJ.
-A hydrocode equation of state for SiO2.
-Meteoritics & Planetary Science 2007; 42:2079–98.
+quartz.input - Melosh H. J. (2007) A hydrocode equation of state for SiO2.
+Meteoritics & Planetary Science, 42:2079–98.

-serpentine.input -
+serpentine.input - Brookshaw, L. (1998) An Equation of State for Serpentine, Tech.
+Rep. Working Paper Series SC-MC-9813 (Queensland: Faculty of Sciences, University of Southern Queensland)

-dunite.input - G. S. Collins and H. J. Melosh, “Improvements to ANEOS for multiple phase transitions,” in 45th Lunar and Planetary Science Conference (2014) p.
+dunite.input - Collins G. S. and Melosh H. J. (2014) "Improvements to ANEOS for multiple phase transitions," in 45th Lunar and Planetary Science Conference, p.
 2664.